windkh/node-red-contrib-telegrambot/README.md

  - JokerQyou: for adding the support for using webhook without certificate
  - bonastreyair: for providing ideas for improving the command node
  - StephanStS: for extension/clearification/beautification of Readme.md and finding minor bugs

+# Installation
+Run the following command in the root directory of your Node-RED install

+    npm install node-red-contrib-telegrambot --save

 # Dependencies
 The nodes are tested with `Node.js v8.11.1` and `Node-RED v0.20.3`.
 It also supports `Node-RED v1.0+`.